-The term constructive dismissal may be one of the most overused and misused terms in the employment law vocabulary.
-Employees who throw the term around casually may actually prejudice their legal or strategic position by doing so.
+The term “constructive dismissal” may be one of the most overused and misunderstood terms in the employment law vocabulary.
+Employees who throw the term around casually may prejudice their legal or strategic position by doing so.

 Asserting an allegation of constructive dismissal can be a minefield.
 There are many twists and turns, and the potential constantly exists for the allegation to blow up.
 It is essential, therefore, to get experienced legal advice at the earliest possible opportunity in order to assess the strength of your position and develop a strategy to achieve the results you want.